As a student, through the application process and via this website, you will be provided with the following important pieces of information:

 - Being aware of—and complying with—deadlines for assistance applications and reapplication

-- Promptly returning or submitting all additional documentation, corrections and/or new information requested by College Aid
+- Promptly returning or submitting all additional documentation, corrections, and/or new information requested by Financial Aid

-- Keeping College Aid informed of changes in your financial situation, living arrangements and enrollment status
+- Keeping Financial Aid informed of changes in your financial situation, living arrangements, and enrollment status

-- Notifying College Aid of any assistance (scholarships, grants, stipends, etc.) received from outside sources
+- Notifying Financial Aid of any assistance (scholarships, grants, stipends, etc.) received from outside sources

 - Knowing the appeal procedure for financial assistance

-- Checking UChicago e-mail for official communication from College Aid
+- Checking UChicago e-mail for official communication from Financial Aid

 Estimated tax payments are due to the IRS and Illinois Department of Revenue by September 15, 2017